zukomgwili/zukomgwili.github.io/_work_history/1_collectai.md

 - A customer queries service which manages queries raised by customers and routes them to the relevant parties.
 - A service that allows the customer to make alternative payment arrangements if he/she is unable to make payment.

+I participate in discussions with design and the product teams about product goals and how best accomplish them.

 ### Tech Stack

 - #### Programming Languages